YuZhengCUHK/YuZhengCUHK.github.io/index.md

 *  Chong Fu, **Yu Zheng**, and Xingwen He.
 “A Chaotic Image Encryption Method with Key Stream is Associated with Plaintext.”
 Chinese Patent.

 ## Internship & Experience
-> Nov 19 - Jan 20 : Visiting student at Shandong University, China
+> Nov 19 - Jan 20 : Visiting student advised by Qiuliang Xu at SDU, China

-> Jul 18 - Aug 18 : Summer workshop of computing at NUS, Singapore
+> Jul 18 - Aug 18 : Summer workshop of computing at NUS

-> Mar 18 - May 18 : Research intern at CUHK, Hong Kong
+> Mar 18 - May 18 : Research intern advised by Sherman S. M Chow at CUHK

-> Mar 16 - Sep 17 : Undergrad project at NEU, China

 > Aug 17 - Aug 17 : International student program at TUT, Japan